 Let’s talk about failure!
 How do you deal with that?
 It seems like for some organizations that would be harder than others.

 Tyler: Well, that’s why you’re testing.
 If you knew 100% that something would work, there wouldn’t be a need to test it.
 Failure is an important data point.
-If a test “fails,” you can dive into it and find out why, and it turn it will inform smarter decisions down the road.
+If a test “fails,” you can dive into it and find out why, and it will inform smarter decisions down the road.

 If I’m going to bring experimentation to my company, how would I go about approaching my manager to convince them to try it?